Reputable Albuquerque Domestic Violence Lawyer

 New Mexico Attorneys with Experience and Expertise in Defending Domestic Violence Charges

 Domestic violence charges in New Mexico are taken very seriously by all parties involved.
 If your significant other calls the local authorities to report an incident of domestic violence, the authorities will almost surely question you and potentially take you into custody.
 However, domestic violence charges are difficult to prove and stick with, if there is no proof and no eyewitnesses.
 Significant others frequently call the police after a serious argument which does not lead to violence solely to upset their spouse.
-Contact our experienced Albuquerque domestic violence defense attorneys at the New Mexico Criminal Law Offices for a free legal consultation.
+Contact our experienced Albuquerque domestic violence defense lawyers at the New Mexico Criminal Law Offices for a free legal consultation.

 Domestic Violence Laws in New Mexico